Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

-\subsection{Additional Related Work}
+\subsection{Additional related work.}

-Information design in games has attracted much recent attention in the economics literature \cite{Alonso14,Bergemann16Bayes,Bergemann2016information,Taneva2015,mathevet2020information}.
+Information design in games has attracted much recent attention in the economics literature \cite{ Alonso14,Bergemann16Bayes,Bergemann2016information,Taneva2015,mathevet2020information}.
 Most of these works have focused on understanding the properties of the optimal signaling scheme.
-Specifically, our algorithms leverages the notion of Bayes correlated equilibrium by Bergemann and Morris \cite{Bergemann16Bayes}, which characterizes the set of all possible Bayes Nash equilibrium under private signaling.
-Mathevet et al. \cite{mathevet2020information} highlight the challenge of information design with non-trivial equilibrium selection rules and characterize this task as a two-level optimization problem.
+Specifically, our algorithms leverages the notion of Bayes correlated equilibrium by \citet{ Bergemann16Bayes}, which characterizes the set of all possible Bayes Nash equilibrium under private signaling. \citet{ mathevet2020information} highlight the challenge of information design with non-trivial equilibrium selection rules and characterize this task as a two-level optimization problem.
 As mentioned previously, most algorithmic studies so far have bypassed the issue of equilibrium selection by focusing on either games with unique equilibrium or setting with no agent externalities.
-However, equilibrium selection cannot be bypassed in \scg{}s\footnote{This is also a key reason that price of anarchy and stability is studied extensively in congestion games \cite{roughgarden2004bad,roughgarden2005selfish,christodoulou2005anarchy}. }, and thus our work directly tackle this issue in information design.
+However, equilibrium selection cannot be bypassed in \scg{}s (which is also a key reason that the price of anarchy and stability is studied extensively in congestion games \cite{ roughgarden2004bad,roughgarden2005selfish,christodoulou2005anarchy}), and thus our work directly tackle this issue in information design.